quicwg/base-drafts/draft-ietf-quic-http.md

 the proxy receives a packet with the FIN bit set, it will terminate the send stream that it sends to client.
-TCP connections which remain half-closed in a single direction are not invalid, but are often handled poorly by servers, so clients SHOULD NOT send a STREAM frame with a FIN bit for connections on which they are still expecting data.
+TCP connections which remain half-closed in a single direction are not invalid, but are often handled poorly by servers, so clients SHOULD NOT close a stream for sending for streams on which they still expect to receive data from the target of the CONNECT.

 A TCP connection error is signaled with RST_STREAM.
 A proxy treats any error in the TCP connection, which includes receiving a TCP segment with the RST bit set,